 The twins have a special connection, and because they often play on opposite sides of the pool – Sam, the lefty, on the right side and Ben on the left side – it’s not uncommon to see one of them find the other with a long pass.

-"It makes me feel good every time I set up my brother for a goal,” says Sam, who leads the team with 44 goals and 41 assists.
-Ben has 26 goals and Noah, who plays more of a defensive role, has 11.
+"It makes me feel good every time I set up my brother for a goal,” says Sam, who led the team with 44 goals and 41 assists during the regular season.
+Ben scored 26 goals and Noah, who plays more of a defensive role, scored 11.